MichelleHeinz/BachelorThesis/ReadMe.md

-# Welcome to this awesome Repo
+# Corresponding Repo to the Bachelor Thesis
-I was also here
+## Struture: